Publications for birth practitioners, childbirth educators and parents-to-be.

 - Submission Guidelines for Midwifery Today E-News

-Midwifery Today is a quarterly publication for birth practitioners.
+Midwifery Today is an electronic publication for birth practitioners and interested parents.
 We emphasize natural childbirth, breastfeeding, networking, and education.
 Our aim is to foster communication between practitioners and families and to promote responsible midwifery and childbirth education around the world.

 We seek a balance of scientific/technical material and “softer” personal and/or philosophical articles, including birth-related art, poetry, and humor.
 We consider submissions on all aspects of pregnancy and childbirth.
-The professional and business aspects of midwifery and childbirth education are also of interest to our readers.
+The professional and business aspects of midwifery, doula, and childbirth education are also of interest to our readers.

-E-mail your article to email@example.com (See Article E-mail Guidelines.)
-Please include your article in the body of the E-mail or attach as a word document.
-Include your name, address, telephone number, and E-mail address on the first page.
-Please include a biographical sketch of no more than 40 words.
+E-mail your article to email@example.com (see Article E-mail Guidelines.)
+Please attach your article as a .doc or .rtf file or include it in the body of the e-mail.
+Do not send your article as a pdf.
+Include your name, address, telephone number, and e-mail address on the first page.
+Please include a biographical sketch, written in third person and in no more than 40 words.
 If you wish to withhold your name, please indicate whether you prefer an anonymous citing, your initials, or a pseudonym.
 We welcome photos with your submission.
 Please see our photo guidelines for acceptable formats.

-- We will not consider previously published articles.
+- We will generally not consider previously published articles.

 - We reserve the right to edit for clarity, content, and length.
 When possible, we give contributors the opportunity to review all edits prior to publication.

 - Midwifery Today is a nonpaying market.
-Contributors receive two copies, and authors of full-length feature articles receive a complimentary one-year subscription to the publication in which the article appears.
+Contributors receive a complimentary one-month Website Membership, and authors of full-length feature articles receive a complimentary one-year Website Membership.

 - A mailing address and biographical sketch should accompany all submissions.